`Regression Anytime' with Brute-Force SVD Truncation

 We assume that $R$ has full rank and that we have access to bounds on the extremal eigenvalues of $R$:

 \begin{thm} Suppose that the basis functions $\eta_k$ are bounded.
 Let

 and $\tau=(1-\epsilon)\lambda_*$ for some $\epsilon\in (0,1)$.
 Then,

-where $\hat y_L$ is constructed by Algorithm \ref{alg:2}. \end{thm} \begin{rem} (i) A remarkable feature of the algorithm is that for a fixed approximation architecture (i.e., a fixed function basis), the statistical error converges exponentially in the number $L$ of samples. \\[0.1cm] (ii) If one scales the basis functions by a multiplicative constant $\gamma\neq 0$, then $m$, $\lambda_{\max}(R)$, and $\lambda_{\min}(R)$ are scaled by the factor $\gamma^2$.
+where $\hat y_L$ is constructed by Algorithm \ref{alg:2}. \end{thm} \begin{rem} (i) A similar result for orthonormal basis functions has been derived in \cite{CDL}, which is not applicable in our context, since the RAWBFST basis functions are not orthonormal with respect to the law of $X_2$.
+In contrast to the arguments in \cite{CDL}, our proof relies on the matrix Bernstein inequality.
+Compared to standard least-squares regression estimates \cite{Gal}, an important feature of the algorithm is that for a fixed approximation architecture (i.e., a fixed function basis), the statistical error converges exponentially in the number $L$ of samples. \\[0.1cm] (ii) If one scales the basis functions by a multiplicative constant $\gamma\neq 0$, then $m$, $\lambda_{\max}(R)$, and $\lambda_{\min}(R)$ are scaled by the factor $\gamma^2$.
 Hence, the error analysis in the above theorem is invariant against scaling of the basis functions. \\[0.1cm] (iii) The error analysis in the above theorem is not distribution-free, but it depends on the distribution of $X$ only through bounds on the extremal eigenvalues of the matrix $R$.
 It is shown in \cite{KK} that the optimal rates for the interpolation problem with a random design, when the samples are drawn from a uniform distribution on the unit cube, are not valid for general distributions of $X$ on the unit cube.
 Hence, some dependence of the error bounds in Theorem \ref{thm:noiseless} on the distribution of $X$ cannot be avoided. \end{rem}